Urinary Tract Infection (UTI)

 - Sick people (especially children) sometimes cannot hold urine.

 Suppose you feel a pain in the lower abdomen, frequent, painful urination (sometimes mixed with blood), or severe pain radiating to the anus or perineum.
-In that case, you should immediately consult a doctor.
+In that case, you should immediately consult a physician.
 Thanks to timely and adequate antibacterial treatment, it will be possible to forget about the disease in a few days.
-Alas, many do otherwise — they take painkillers and do not go to the doctor.
+Alas, many do otherwise — they take painkillers and do not go to the physician.
 And after a couple of weeks, they are happy to find that the symptoms have subsided and then completely disappeared.
 Unfortunately, this is not a sign of recovery, but only a sign that acute UTI has turned into a chronic form, which usually proceeds with blurred symptoms: without severe pain and discomfort.
 In this case, it isn't easy to establish the correct diagnosis, and even more so to recover.
 Prolonged inflammation in chronic cystitis can lead to pyelonephritis (inflammation of the kidneys) and sometimes leads to the need for surgery.

 How to Prevent a Urinary Tract Infection